magomimmo/modern-cljs/doc/second-edition/tutorial-04.md

 So far so good.

-It's now time to start experimenting with CLJS at the bREPL by trying to emulate the behaviour of the original `login.js` code.
+It's now time to start experimenting with CLJS at the bREPL by trying to emulate the behavior of the original `login.js` code.
 Let's start form the `validateForm()` function:

 ```JS